 J.Y.
 Joyner Library

 Joyner Library is the largest library on the ECU campus and one of the largest information resources in North Carolina.
 Joyner Library provides a welcoming environment for students and faculty, with reservable spaces for group study as well as for quiet contemplation and research.
 Library instruction sessions are held in our classrooms, which provide students an opportunity for hands-on learning.
 A coffee shop, a lovely interior courtyard, the popular reading collection, and an extensive video and DVD collection are some of the features that draw students and faculty to the building, even when they do not need to conduct research or check out books.
 The first floor features a Collaborative Learning Center which includes seating for 500 patrons, group study booths and tables, and updated computers and large monitors.
-We also have a Presentation Practice Room, which allows patrons to rehearse presentations.
-This space is also ideal for group film screenings.
 Joyner Library is open extensive hours, including new 24/5 hours during the fall and spring semesters.
 Special hours are posted for breaks and holidays.
 Current operating hours can be found on the library's webpage.

 A department of Joyner Library, the Music Library is located on the first floor of the A.J.
 Fletcher Music Building.
 The largest music collection in eastern North Carolina, the Music Library serves not only the specialized needs of ECU School of Music and School of Theatre and Dance faculty, staff and students, but also the needs of church musicians, music educators, performers, and music lovers throughout the eastern part of the state.
 The library's collections contain more than 73,000 video and sound recordings, books, journals, and scores representing all genres and periods of music.
 In addition, the library offers reference and instruction services, a reserve collection, and listening facilities.